-- (a) Effective May 1, 2009, the straight time hourly wage rate for the employees hired prior to December 9, 1996 and after December 9, 1996 will be increased by zero percent (0%) over the rate provided for under the previous contract.
-Said new wages are attached hereto as Appendix "B and C". - (b) Effective May 1, 2010, the straight time hourly wage rates for the employees hired prior to December 9, 1996 and after December 9, 1996 will be increased by two percent (2%) over the rate provided for in the contract year immediately prior to said date.
-Said new wages are attached hereto as Appendix "B and C".
+- (a) Effective May 1, 2017, the straight time hourly wage rate for the employees will be increased by one and three-quarters percent (1.75%) over the rate provided for under the previous contract.
+Said new wages are attached hereto as Appendix "B". - (b) Effective May 1, 2018 the straight time hourly wage rates for the employees will be increased by two percent (2%) over the rate provided for in the contract year immediately prior to said date.
+Said new wages are attached hereto as Appendix "B".